|

 6. Go To The Fashion & Lace Museum

-I absolutely loved this museum in Brussels!
-I hadn’t heard anything about it before which is surprising because it’s in the city centre.
-The only reason we found out about it was because it was featured in Brussels Nocturne festival while we were there in September (check out why September is the best month to visit Brussels!).
+I hadn’t heard anything about this museum before which is surprising because it’s in the city centre.
+The only reason I found it was because it was featured in the Brussels Nocturne festival while I were there in September (check out why September is the best month to visit Brussels!).

 You don’t have to be a fashion lover to enjoy the museum either.
 My partner really appreciated learning about the intricacies of the lace industry too.

 Talking about fashion, if you’re interested in local, hidden Brussels, Rue Bailli is a must-visit.
-It has a mix of vintage and boutique shops, and local restaurants and cafés.
+It has a mix of vintage and boutique shops, with even more local restaurants and Brussels cafés.

 8. Go Antique Shopping In The Sablon

 The Sablon neighbourhood in Brussels is the antique epicentre of the city.
-So, if Rue Bailli is a bit too far to get to, or even a bit too mainstream for you, then the Sablon is one of the top places to visit in Brussels for you.
+So, if Rue Bailli is a bit too far, or even a bit too mainstream for you, then the Sablon will be one of the top places to visit in Brussels.

 9. Visit The Marolles Flea Market